How to make the best hamantaschen, plus tips and tricks for you!

 - ½ teaspoon vanilla

 - 1 egg plus 1 for egg wash

 - In a large bowl with a stand or hand mixer, blend butter and sugar until light and fluffy, about 2 minutes.

 - Form dough into a large ball, cover with plastic wrap and chill overnight or at least 2 hours.

 - Then take a teaspoon of the jam and put it in the center of each circle.
-Don’t add any more- the filling will spread to fill the cookie, and any more would just run over the top making for an ugly hamantaschen.
+Don’t add any more- the filling will spread to fill the cookie, and any more would just run over the top making for ugly yet still delicious hamantaschen.

 - Fold two sides together overlapping at the bottom, and then fold the top down to make a triangle.

 - Place on a parchment lined cookie sheet and freeze for 30 minutes to prevent spreading.